-Assets are useful to measure the financial state of a company.
+Assets are useful for measuring the financial state of a company.
 When they outweigh liabilities, the company is deemed solvent.

-For any of us who took a basic accounting class, this formula may sound familiar.
+This formula may sound familiar to anyone who took a basic accounting class.
 Assets = Liabilities + Equity.

 Some gain and lose value over time.
 This is called appreciation and depreciation.
 This changes the company’s worth.
-It also gives a timeline into the remaining life of the asset.
-Assets must satisfy the 3 following properties.
+It also gives a timeline of the remaining life of the asset.
+Assets must satisfy the three following properties.

 Companies must own their assets.
 They can’t be leased or borrowed.
 Nobody else can have control of it.
-An important note here, the labor workforce isn’t considered an asset.
+An important note is that the labor workforce isn’t considered an asset.
 They are part of the capital of a firm.
 The company doesn’t own the employees.

 In most cases, they can pack their bags and leave anytime.
-We often hear the term ‘’our employees are our greatest assets’’.
-They may be an integral part of the business, but they aren’t assets.
+We often hear the term ‘’our employees are our greatest assets”.
+They may be an integral part of the business but aren’t assets.

-In the following section, we will take a deeper look into different types of assets and their characteristics.
+In the following section, we will look deeper into different types of assets and their characteristics.

 Current assets are usually very liquid.
-This means they can be sold and converted into cash in a short period of time.
+This means they can be sold and converted into cash quickly.